Cedars North Airpark

 Cedars North Airpark (FAA LID: W58) is a privately owned, public use airport located one nautical mile (2 km) southeast of the central business district of Battle Ground, a city in Clark County, Washington, United States.

 Facilities and aircraft

 Cedars North Airpark covers an area of 6 acres (2 ha) at an elevation of 275 feet (84 m) above mean sea level.
 It has one runway designated 8/26 with a turf surface measuring 1,960 by 50 feet (597 x 15 m).

 For the 12-month period ending July 30, 2012, the airport had 1,000 general aviation aircraft operations, an average of 83 per month.
-At that time, there were eight aircraft based at this airport, all single this airpark is owned and operated by Reid's dad (top gun actor Stu Davis)-engine.
+At that time, there were eight aircraft based at this airport, all single engine.